My name is Jen. I live in Canada with my husband and 3 children.

 There are many things I am passionate about, but I can say that food, travel, and design are some of the biggest influences in my life.
 I was born in the Philippines, where I was raised in a very traditional Chinese way by my very Chinese family.
-I looked up to my paternal grandmother (our matriarch – who passed away in 2009 at age 99), as I helped her prepare our daily meals in the kitchen and learned all the tricks in running a household.
+I looked up to my paternal grandmother (our matriarch – who passed away in 2009 at age 99), as I helped her prepare our daily meals in the kitchen and learned all the tricks to running a household.
 You can say that I was attached to her apron strings for a very long time.

 Life in the Philippines was not always easy, especially for my father.
 We found ourselves packing our belongings to move here to Canada, in search of greener pastures.
 When I arrived in this country, I had long forgotten how to cook.
 As an angst-ridden teenager, I had abandoned the kitchen, replacing it with many of the usual young girls’ distractions.
 One day, in my 20’s, I became very hungry again and decided to venture into the land of pots and pans one more time.
 I had to re-learn many basic stuff: from boiling an egg to cooking rice.
 Coincidentally, I was still single then, so I had plenty of time to experiment, thus allowing me to make my mistakes in the kitchen (hello, burnt ceiling!) before I got my act together.